skypto/content-md/js/04-async-2.md

   .then(data => alert(data.results[0].name.first + " " + data.results[0].name.last))
 ```

 Axios is a third-party Promise based HTTP client for the browser and node.js.
+Axios is NOT built-in, so that means we need to import that somehow (more about that in the NPM and module.export sections).

 The same code in axios would look like this: